Carreau/phd-dissertation/parts/part2.rst

     Schematic of experimental setup.
-The QPD situated after the collector allows to determine the displacement between the laser focus and the bead, which is used in combination with the predertmined trap stiffness to calculate the force exerted on the trapped sample.
+The QPD situated after the collector allows to determine the displacement between the laser focus and the bead, which is used in combination with the predetermined trap stiffness to calculate the force exerted on the trapped sample.
 It needs to be correctly positioned before each experiment.

 The trapping laser is then aligned with the photodiode while verifying that no